wp-slimstat/wp-slimstat/readme.txt

 = What are people saying about WP SlimStat? =
 * One of the 15+ Cool Free SEO Plugins for WordPress - [udesign](http://www.pixeldetail.com/wordpress/free-seo-plugins-for-wordpress/)
+* Great plugin and great support!
+Thanks for the author for his dedication to his product! - [mikolajek](http://wordpress.org/support/topic/a-must-have-2)
 * Thanks you for such an excellent plugin.
 I am using it to kick Jetpack out of all the wordpress installations that I manage for myself and others - [robertwagnervt](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
 * WP SlimStat has been really good - I'm really pleased with it and am using it on 6 websites - [kieronam](http://wordpress.org/support/topic/plugin-wp-slimstat-possible-to-suppress-cookies?replies=5)
 * I like SlimStat very much and so I decided to use it instead of Piwik - [Joannes](http://wordpress.org/support/topic/plugin-wp-slimstat-slimstat-and-privacy)
-* Thanks again for your help, all is well now, this plugin is epic - [thescarletfire](http://wordpress.org/support/topic/plugin-wp-slimstat-just-updated-and-now-a-problem)
 * I have a portal of twelve property agencies, where they list their properties with WP-Property, and they always asked if it was possible to get individual statistics per agency (regular WP users, something Jetpack can't do), and your plugin handled this nice and easy! - [Raphael Suzuki](http://wordpress.org/support/topic/plugin-wp-slimstat-excellent-but-some-errors-on-activating)
-* I love this plugin.
-Been using it for the better part of a year now - [mikeambrosio](http://wordpress.org/support/topic/plugin-wp-slimstat-visual-chart-stopped-working)
 * With JetPack, my page views are between zero or 20 on the average [..]
 With WP SlimStat I saw page views went up to an average of 200 per day for five days now and unique visitors are on the rise as well - [h2ofilters](http://wordpress.org/support/topic/plugin-wp-slimstat-why-does-is-data-different-from-jetpack-or-wpstats#post-2831769)
 * What i liked so much on your slimstats is the very accurate hourly realtime stats [quakesos](http://wordpress.org/support/topic/plugin-wp-slimstat-w3-total-cache#post-2043814)